scott2b/edge/README.md

 There is a bootstrapping issue with this approach in that we need a Django install in order to generate the templated project.
 To this end, we recommend keeping a suite of environments, probably in the deploying user's home directory, with the Django installs you might need for deployment.
 This approach is assumed in the production quickstart below.

-For local development, it is recommended that you use whatever virtual envirnment management you are used to.
+For local development, it is recommended that you use whatever virtual environment management you are used to.
 The development quickstart uses Pipenv, but this is optional.

 ## Quick start (on production):